Discontinuous motions of limit sets: Preliminaries

 The labelled brick manifold $\mathbf M^0_\Gamma$ of Theorem \ref{thm_osa} is called a {\bf model manifold} for $N_0$ -- the non-cuspidal part of the geometric limit.
 As was explained in the previous section, the model manifold of $\mathbf M_\Gamma$ is obtained as a geometric limit of the model manifolds $\mathbf M_n$ of $\HHH^3/\rho_n(\pi_1(S))$.
 By removing cusp neighbourhoods from $\mathbf M_\Gamma$, we get $\mathbf M^0_\Gamma$.

-\begin{rmk} In general, the non-cuspidal part of a geometric limit $N$ as in Theorem \ref{thm_osa} may contain an end all of whose neighbourhoods contain infinitely many distinct relative ends when $\pi_1(N)$ is infinitely generated.
+\begin{rmk} In general, when $\pi_1(N)$ is infinitely generated, the non-cuspidal part of a geometric limit $N$ as in Theorem \ref{thm_osa} may contain an end all of whose open neighbourhoods contain infinitely many distinct relative ends.
 We call such an end {\bf wild}.
 In this case we have a sequence of relative ends accumulating (under the model map $f_\Gamma$) to some $\Sigma \times \{ t \}$, where $\Sigma$ is an essential subsurface of $S$. \end{rmk}

-\begin{rmk} In \cite{OS}, the authors further show that given a family of end-invariants on a labelled brick manifold satisfying the conclusions of Theorem \ref{thm_osa} above, there exists a model manifold with any given set of end-invariants provided only that there are no two homotopic parabolic curves or two homotopic ending laminations.
-Further, such a manifold is unique up to isometry. \end{rmk}
+\begin{rmk} In \cite{OS}, the authors further show that given a family of end-invariants on a labelled brick manifold satisfying the conclusions of Theorem \ref{thm_osa} above, there exists a model manifold with those end-invariants provided only that there are no two homotopic parabolic curves or two homotopic ending laminations.
+Further, such a manifold is unique up to bi-Lipschitz homeomorphism. \end{rmk}